 Muhammad: “We’re all from various firms.
-There are five of us who serve as officers: Marion Clendenen-Acosta (Kahler Slater) is our president.
-Wekeana Lassiter (Flad Architects) is our VP.
-I’m the treasurer and our secretary is Teonna Cooksey (Orchestra Design Studio).
+There are five of us who serve as officers: Marion Clendenen-Acosta (Kahler Slater) is our president, Wekeana Lassiter (Flad Architects) is our vice president, I’m the treasurer and our secretary is Teonna Cooksey (Orchestra Design Studio).
 We also have Kouyate Toure (Flad Architects) who serves as our parliamentarian.
-So NOMA really fosters relationships between firms.”
+So NOMA is really fostering relationships between firms.”

 JLA: What type of barriers and challenges is NOMA Wisconsin trying to address?

 Muhammad: “Many minority children don’t even know what architecture is.
 They want to be what you see on TV, like a basketball player.
 We work to bridge the gap of knowledge that minorities have regarding architecture.
 With everything that’s happened in 2020, it’s clear how there’s a lack of minorities in leadership.
 NOMA wants to change that.
 We help our members build leadership skills which in turn makes them great candidates for leadership roles within their firms and the community where they can make an even bigger impact.”